 With over 20 existing laws and Executive Orders that apply to the OCS, consultation and coordination is critical to a successful renewable energy program.
-As BOEMRE strives to facilitate sustained development of a domestic offshore wind industry, we are working with a wide array of stakeholders to work together to find ways for offshore wind projects to proceed with minimal adverse effects on other uses and resources.
+As BOEMRE strives to facilitate sustained development of a domestic offshore wind industry, we are working with a wide array of stakeholders to find ways for offshore wind projects to proceed with minimal adverse effects on other uses and resources.
 Our most valuable consultation and coordination tools have proved to be the state-by-state intergovernmental task forces that we have established.
-These bodies bring together all interested and affected government parties to facilitate information sharing and foster informed and efficient decision-making.
-To date, we have nine task forces on the Atlantic coast that are helping BOEMRE to proceed with commercial wind energy leasing, as well as one on the Pacific coast that is working on marine hydrokinetic energy from waves, currents and tides.
+These bodies bring together all interested and affected government parties to facilitate information sharing and foster informed and efficient decision-making with the goal of advancing environmentally responsible offshore renewable energy development.
+To date, we have nine task forces on the Atlantic coast that are helping BOEMRE to proceed with commercial wind energy leasing, as well as one on the Pacific coast that may focus on marine hydrokinetic energy development.

 Since the OCS renewable energy regulatory framework was established in 2009, Secretary Salazar and BOEMRE have sought to outline, refine, and streamline our siting and permitting processes for wind leasing and development.
-We have launched several initiatives to support our efforts that I will summarize briefly.
+BOEMRE has launched several initiatives to support our efforts as summarized briefly below.